South Korea

 against modelled domestic pathways

-We rate South Korea’s policies and action as “Highly insufficient”.
-The “Highly insufficient” rating indicates that South Korea’s policies and action in 2030 are not at all consistent with the Paris Agreement’s 1.5°C temperature limit.
-If all countries were to follow South Korea’s approach, warming could reach over 3°C and up to 4°C.
+The CAT rates South Korea’s current policies as “Insufficient”.
+The rating indicates that South Korea’s climate policies and action in 2030 need substantial improvements to be consistent with limiting warming to 1.5°C. If all countries were to follow South Korea’s approach, warming would reach over 2°C and up to 3°C.

 The full policies and action analysis can be found here.